Perth: Education

 Education is compulsory in Western Australia between the ages of six and seventeen, corresponding to primary and secondary school.
 Tertiary education is available through several universities and technical and further education (TAFE) colleges.

 Primary and secondary

-Students may attend either public schools, run by the state government's Department of Education, or private schools, usually associated with a religion.
+Students may attend either public schools, run by the state government's Department of Education, or private schools, usually associated with a religion, or engage in home schooling.

 The Western Australian Certificate of Education (WACE) is the credential given to students who have completed Years 11 and 12 of their secondary schooling.

 In 2012 the minimum requirements for students to receive their WACE changed.